0LIFR1/ml-pred-analytics-paym-dflts/README.md

 * Feature engineering
 * Various aggregations (mean, sum, max, min values)
 * Various One-Hot or Binary encodings
-* Joining Demographis, Data and Merchants files into one training and test data set
+* Joining demographis, data and merchants files into one training and test data set

 ### Models and Training
 Main findings and tasks: